techworkersco/techworkersco.github.io/call-for-submissions.md

 - Agonizing about framing anti-oppression organizing as ‘diversity training’ in tech.
 - Weighing quitting a union job at a water treatment plant for a solar power co-op.
 - Running study groups with other temps, vendors, and contractors &mdash; and then organizing.
+- Evaluating eight years as a designer in tech, escaping cultural and financial startup traps along the way.
 - Conducting a six-month study on the ties between tech companies and the military, scraping data on 100,000+ contracts.

 In addition to personal stories, we also welcome creative alternatives &mdash; for example: